• Menu

 Uncontrolled dogs bowl people over in their enthusiasm to say hello, barge through doorways, and snatch food from your fingers.

 All this is perfectly natural, especially with friendly, and greedy dogs.
-But, it is not a good thing.
+But, for the most part it’s not a good thing.

 Obedience training

-We can teach a dog to sit still in the car whilst we open the door by telling him to sit, or stay, or wait.
+One approach to dog training is to train a dog to respond to specific commands.
+So you can teach a dog to sit still in the car while you open the door by telling them to sit, or stay, or wait.

 We can teach, “Leave it,” to tell a dog to back off and ‘not touch’ when you give the command.